Tsimpson000/mySynth/README.md

 -fun juce objects that do the math for waves like sine, saw, square, etc.
 -Starting a stopping notes
 -the importance of rendering next block

+*Date: May 8th

+Features:

+Lessons Learned:
+-using * to dereference pointer